BertaCespedesSarrias/ModalityAgnosticSeg/README.md

 # Evaluation

-To evaluate the model, evaluate_model.py with the command:
+To evaluate the model, use evaluate_model.py with the command:
 ```
 python evaluate_model.py -c config.yaml
 ```